immersive-web/depth-sensing/explainer.md

 Given technical limitations of currently available native APIs, the main foreseen use case of the WebXR’s Depth API would be providing more believable interactions with the user's environment by feeding the depth map into the physics engine used.
 More advanced engines could leverage obtained depth data, along with the user’s pose, and attempt to reconstruct a more detailed map of the user’s environment.

 Some specific examples and experiences that could be provided using the depth data for physics are:
-- using the depth data for collision detection - projectiles burst when they hit a real world object, balls bounce off the furniture, virtual car hits a wall, etc
+- using the depth data for collision detection - projectiles burst when they hit a real world object, balls bounce off the furniture, virtual car hits a wall, sound propagates differently based on the proximity to the environment, etc
+  - as a more advanced use case, the depth data, along with the device pose, could also be used to attempt to reconstruct users' environment
 - using the depth data for path finding - robot navigates across a cluttered room

 Secondary use case of the Depth API would be to provide applications with data that could be used for occlusion when rendering virtual objects.
 This use case is more sensitive to the quality of data, as any inaccuracies will likely be noticeable to the users.
 Depending on the provided depth buffer’s resolution and accuracy of data returned from the devices, the applications may choose not to leverage Depth API for this purpose.
 Therefore, the Depth API is not designed primarily with this use case in mind, but should be sufficiently flexible to be extended in the future.